About the Program

 Individual Placement and Support (IPS) Program

-ServiceSource North Carolina provides IPS supported employment services to clients in partnership with our Mental Health providers Carolina Outreach and Greater Image.
+ServiceSource North Carolina provides IPS supported employment services to clients in partnership with local Mental Health providers.

 Core Principles of IPS: